This document serves to differentiate a Configuration, Adaptation in Service Desk, versus what is considered a Customization to the product.

 Ideally changes to the CA SDM application are added to the Adaptations Area instead of the Base Component.
 These changes are called "Adaptations".
 Because they sit on top of the Base Component, they can add/change functionality and/or override OOTB functionality provided in the base component.
 This is the preferred and supported method of changing the design of a Service Desk product component.

 If the product cannot meet a specific client requirement through adaptations, the alternative is to alter the content of the Base Component.
 These changes are called "Customizations".
 They are not the preferred method and they are not supported by CA Suppport.

 Adaptations have MAJOR ADVANTAGES over customizations.

 **NOTE: Any changes made to a form by editing the form in the "source" tab in Web Screen Painter are considered to be customizations.
 We do NOT support changes to forms that are not made within the "design" tab in the form designer.

-CA shall not be obligated to provide maintenance for:
+Broadcom is not obligated to provide CA Maintenance for: